-I see the correlation between the little boy using his own symbol of putting his little empty fist to his mouth and acting like he is chewing, and the use of a phrase such as, “Let’s get some grub,” the person is not actually going to get some insect larva, the person is going to get something to eat.
-This is the same message the little boy is trying to get across, the want for food, some things are universal (Goldin-Meadow, 103).
+There is a correlation between the little boy, that Goldin-Meadow talks about, using his own symbol of putting his little empty fist to his mouth and acting like he is chewing, and the use of a phrase such as, “Let’s get some grub,” the person is not actually going to get some insect larva, the person is actually going to get something to eat.
+This is the same message the little boy is trying to get across, the want for food (Goldin-Meadow, 103).
+Therefore, some things that are made symbols are universal, even those symbols that are personal and made individually.
+This means that the study is wrong on the count of all groupings being simple (Goldin-Meadow, 101).
+I believe that the book holds great insight into the building and learning of language, but I also believe that the views that were taken in the book are a very broad and general spectrum that, in being so large, has short changed itself by missing the details that make society and the culture of language work.

-At the same time, I can counter the source using “The Development of Meaning” by Joan Tough.
+This can be seen in “The Development of Meaning” by Joan Tough.
 In “The Development,” I found the information that, although dated, presents the factor of age as being very influential to the ability to conceive of meaning and to process and “practice” the art of language use, whereas Goldin-Meadow talks about children in general not specifying age, and therefore making there be cause for speculation that the source is inaccurate due to its lack of detail and specificity.
-Without the ages present, “The Development” can refute the arguments made by the author by stating that their research is inadmissible and incorrect, because at age 3 children have different conceptual sense than at ages 5 to 7 (Tough, 89-93).
+Without the ages present, “The Development” can refute the arguments made by the author by stating that their research is inadmissible and incorrect, because at age 3 children have different conceptual sense than at ages 5 to 7, meaning that a 7 year-old is more likely to understand the slang words or phrases and make associations with these words and the meaning they are being used to convey (Tough, 89-93).

 Tough, Joan.
 The Development of Meaning: A Study of Children's Use of Language.
 New York: Wiley, 1977.
 Print.

 In “The Development of Meaning,” the author goes through the cycle of language-learning.
 The author talks about the ability to understand and articulate at the young age of 3 years.
-In talking about the ability of a child at 3 years, the author sets herself up to begin talking about the maturation and development of language usage with growth and age.
+In talking about the ability of a child at 3 years, the author sets herself up to begin talking about the maturation and development of language usage with growth and age, specifically ages 5 to 7.